Breathing Easy Without Jealousy

 A month later, a church leader saw how Sister Wenjing hadn’t been having much success with the groups she was responsible for and how there were still some problems she had left unresolved, and she asked me what was going on.
 I thought to myself: “You thought so highly of her, but now you know she hasn’t been achieving much in her duty, you won’t be regarding her so highly anymore!”
 But, to my surprise, she made a point of asking me to help her out even more!
 I was very resistant to this.
 “You only have eyes for Sister Wenjing,” I thought.
 “Her caliber is better than mine.
 If I keep on helping her out, she’ll end up replacing me.”
 I started making excuses, but the church leader saw through to my state.
 She exposed my selfishness and meanness, and said that I wasn’t upholding the work of God’s house.
 She also said that Sister Wenjing had a good caliber and was worth training, that I had to fellowship with her and help her more, and that I couldn’t only be concerned about my own status and reputation.
 Later on, I forced myself to ask Sister Wenjing if she was having any difficulties performing her duty.
 I saw that she felt constrained by me and didn’t want to open up to me.
 That should have given me cause to reflect on myself, but I disliked her and thought to myself: “I tried to help her, but she doesn’t want to say anything.”
 Little by little, my spirit became darker.
 When discussing the work of the church, I became oblivious to a number of obvious problems that were arising.
 The more I saw her, the more annoyed I was by her presence.
 One day I saw her making a mistake, and I became angry and reprimanded her sternly, saying, “We’ve already discussed this problem, and you still haven’t resolved it.
 You always take care when you’re writing those articles—it’s a shame you can’t do the same when you’re doing your duty!”
 After this, Sister Wenjing felt very constrained by me and dared not write any more testimonials.
 I knew that I’d hurt her, but I couldn’t help it—I always found myself getting angry with her, without meaning to.
 I was suffering at heart, too, so I prayed to God to help me get out of this state.

 The next day, during a gathering, Sister Wenjing said that she felt as though her deficiencies were too great, that she wasn’t up to doing this duty and wanted to go back to the duty she was doing before.
 Hearing this, I immediately thought: “Is this all because of the pain I’ve caused her?
 If that’s true, then I’ve really done something evil.”
 I became a little panicked and afraid.
 I asked her the reason behind all this, and fellowshiped on God’s will to help her.
 After fellowshiping with her, her state greatly improved, and—to my great relief—she said that she was willing to carry on with this duty.
 Just then, a church leader came by.
 When she found out that I’d been stifling Sister Wenjing and that Wenjing hadn’t wanted to keep working with me, she dealt with me harshly.
 She said, “Why can’t you fellowship with her calmly and help her when you see her doing things wrong?
 Instead, you get hot-blooded and treat her badly.
 The results of your duties have been noticeably bad of late—you need to engage in some earnest self-reflection.”
 What she said really got to me.
 I became tearful, and inside I felt wronged and started to protest: “If things haven’t been going well with work recently, it hasn’t only been because of me—why am I the only one being dealt with?”
-But then, I thought of: “If you ’s sovereignty, then you have to believe that everyday occurrences, be they good or bad, do not happen at random.
+But then, I thought of: “If you believe in God’s sovereignty, then you have to believe that everyday occurrences, be they good or bad, do not happen at random.
 It is not that someone is deliberately being hard on you or targeting you; this was all arranged by God.
 Why does God orchestrate all these things?
 It is not to reveal you for who you are or to expose you; exposing you is not the end goal.
 The goal is to perfect you and save you” (“To Gain the Truth, You Must Learn From the People, Matters, and Things Around You” in Records of Talks of Christ of the Last Days).
 It was true—it was by God’s permission that I was encountering all these people, events, and things now.
 It wasn’t that the church leader was making things difficult for me deliberately; it was my own corrupt disposition that I needed to reflect on and resolve.
 I had to stop making excuses and complaining—I had to keep an obedient heart and accept what was going on.
 When I thought of this, I felt a little less aggrieved by everything that had happened.

 That evening, I couldn’t sleep.
 I lay in bed, tossing and turning, while everything that had happened that day kept playing itself over in my head, like a movie.
 I kept asking myself: “If God arranged for the church leader to deal with and prune me, what is it that I should learn from all this?
 How have I been treating Sister Wenjing?”
 I knew well that she was of good caliber, but I hadn’t tried to learn from her—instead, I had tried to compete with her.
 She had wanted to write articles bearing witness for God, but I had tried to destroy her enthusiasm for writing these articles.
 How could I have done something so wicked?
 What had been the thinking behind that, and where did it come from?